parthian-sterlet/sitega/README.md

 ## Train a model

 [andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp) gradually constructs several sitega models, with the numbers of locally positioned dinucleotides (LPDs) assigned according to 3rd, 4th and 5th parameters of the command line (size_start, size_end and size_dif), their default values 10, 90 and 10 define the search of nine SiteGA models - with 10, 20, 30, etc. up to 90 LPDs.
-Selection of the final best model among these {10, 20, 30, .., 90} models is performed by respective estimated FPR (see file with *{train.txt}* extension, it has the same format as output file of accuracy estimation procedure [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt).
-The final SiteGA model with the minimal FPR at true positive rate (TPR) 0.5 is written in output file [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) with *.mat* extension
+Selection of the one model among these {10, 20, 30, .., 90} models is performed by respective estimated FPRs (see file with *{train.txt}* extension, it has the same format as output file of accuracy estimation procedure [FPR_vs TPR table file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt).
+The selected model with the minimal FPR at TPR=0.5 is written in output file [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) with *.mat* extension

 ## Estimate accuracy for a model

 [andy0bsn2.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy0bsn2.cpp) may several times gradually construct several distinct [SiteGA models](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat) (parameter 7th num_iterations), but each time it uses only a part of ChIP-seq dataset for training, the rest (control) part of dataset is used to estimate FPR).
-Output file [Table FPR_vs TPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt) represents the table of FPRs for TPR 0.1, 0.2, .. up to 0.9.
+The output file [Table FPR_vs TPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/model_bs1.txt) represents the table of FPRs for TPR 0.1, 0.2, .. up to 0.9.

 ## Set threshold for a model

-[sitega_thr_dist_mat.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/sitega_thr_dist_mat.cpp) computes the distribition of SiteGA scores, output file [Table Threshold vs FPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_fpr) represents two columns with thresholds and respective FPRs
+[sitega_thr_dist_mat.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/sitega_thr_dist_mat.cpp) computes the distribition of the recognition scores of [SiteGA model](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat), output file [Table Threshold vs FPR](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_fpr) represents two columns with respective thresholds and FPRs

 ## Scan test sequences with a model